How to Apply

 • The student and at least one parent must be active and faithful in church attendance.

-Academic Performance
+Academic Standards

-• Students entering Kindergarten must be five years old and will take a formal
+• Students entering Kindergarten must be five years old by September 1 and will take a formal kindergarten readiness test (KRT).

 • Students entering Grades 1 through 12 will take an academic placement test.
-See

-Education or 504 Plan) will be evaluated on an individual basis to determine the
+• Students with special physical or academic needs (e.g., an active IEP/ Individual Education or 504 Plan) will be evaluated on an individual basis to determine the suitability and capacity of our program to meet the student’s needs.

-Behavior Performance
+Behavior Standards

 • The parents will be required to cooperate with Maranatha in the enforcement of the disciplinary rules, as stated in the handbook.